Lithnet Access Manager

 Certificate authentication

 If your certificates were issued before this patch was installed, they will not contain this new extension, and AMS will fail to authenticate the user.
-In order to resolve this issue, you can enable the old behavior from the Authentication page, by selecting Enable weak identity bindings and select enable UPN mapping.
+In order to resolve this issue, you can enable the old behavior from the page, by selecting Enable weak identity bindings and select enable UPN mapping.